solid-droid/Fast-Policing/README.md

 # Fast-Policing
-An application for police for fast monitoring and tracking culprits and stollen vehicles.
+An application for police for fast monitoring and tracking of culprits and stollen vehicles.